J-1 students who are in good academic standing and maintaining status may be eligible to apply for academic (practical)

 Log into the IntlHokies portal to complete the 6-, 12- and 18-month validation report, which must be submit to validate STEM OPT employment at the 6, 12 and 18 month mark.

-F-1 or J-1 international students use this form to request an approval to enroll for less than full time hours.
-There are only two exceptions to the full-time enrollment requirement for international students:
+F-1 or J-1 international students must request approval to enroll for less than full time hours; select the reason and use the appropriate form accordingly:

-- The student is requesting reduced enrollment hours due to medical concerns.
-Academic relief paperwork from Schiffert Health Center must be submitted to IGSS in addition to the reduced enrollment request form.
+- Student is requesting reduced enrollment hours due to medical concerns.
+Academic relief paperwork from Schiffert Health Center must accompany the reduced enrollment request form.

-Submit the completed and signed form to IGSS before the beginning of the semester in which reduced enrollment has been requested.
+Submit the completed and signed form to IGSS before the beginning of the semester in which reduced enrollment is requested.